 5.3.5.3 Preliminary level of consensus for this recommendation

-The WG appears to have consensus for these recommendations, but it should be noted that no formal consensus call was undertaken.
-Such a formal consensus call will be conducted once the recommendations are finalized following review of the public comments received on this Initial Report.
+The WG came to full consensus for these six recommendations.

 5.3.5.4 Expected impact of the proposed recommendation

 It is anticipated the implementation of the recommendations will have minimal impact as it pertains to resources or funds.
 However, it is expected that these changes will initiate a cultural change in the GNSO in the use of data and metrics for analyzing issues and assisting with policy deliberations.